ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 #### Set configuration file

 Run Fluentd using the provided configuration file `fluentd --config ./fluentd-setup/fluentd.conf -vv`.
-This file opens two ports, port 24227 for unencrypted TCP traffic and port 24228 for TLS encrypted traffic.
+This file opens two ports: port 24227 for unencrypted TCP traffic and port 24228 for TLS encrypted traffic.
 The configuration is provided for reference.
 We strongly suggest using TLS encryption on port 24228 to secure your data in transit.

 You can either run Fluentd on a public IP address with CA signed certificates (suggested for deployments), or locally on your machine using self signed certificates (recommended for prototyping/testing).